-At a distance, in a different direction, you can also glimpse a monk statue on the top of a rock, standing above the treeline.
+At a distance, in a different direction, you can also see a monk statue on the top of a rock, standing above the treeline.
 Every now and then, you can spot other climbers.

-In several places, there are some holes in the rocks, making a small platform where people throw coins and try to make them stay on it.
+In several places, there are some holes in the rocks.
+Thus, they make a small platform where people throw coins and try to make them stay on it.
 It is feasible without too much difficulty.

 The Bastei Bridge

-After exiting the paid area, you can take another good look at the stunning view of the valley below, and then go on the stone bridge.
+After exiting the paid area, you can take another good look at the stunning view of the valley below.
+Then, you can go on the stone bridge.
 From there, one can see some old tiny steps carved into the rock creating some stairs for the daredevils.
 Luckily, you can’t access them, and it would be crazy to try!

 More than an hour after leaving the village, we arrived at the highest point.
 (There, you can find a hotel to have a drink, an ice-cream or even a meal.)
 The place is actually a plateau and you can get there by car.
 But why would you want to miss the fun of the climb?